-- Your first-lien mortgage payment PITI and escrowed association fees is greater than 38% of your gross monthly household income, excluding unemployment benefits (unless the MRAP assistance is combined with a loan modification).
+- Your first-lien mortgage payment PITI and escrowed association fees is greater than 38% of your gross monthly household income, excluding temporary income such as unemployment benefits.

 Servicer participation in the program is voluntary.
 (A mortgage servicer is the company that collects monthly mortgage payments from borrowers on behalf of the owner of the loan, as well as tracks account balances, manages the escrow account, handles loss mitigation applications, and pursues foreclosure in the case of defaulted loans.)
 Almost all servicers have signed on for MRAP participation.

 To find out if your servicer is participating in MRAP, go to http://keepyourhomecalifornia.org/participating-servicers.

 To apply for MRAP assistance, you can: